WJDigby/current_epoch_time.py/README.md

-# burp-python-plugins
+#current_epoch_time.py
-Contains plugin for including current epoch time in intruder requests
+Burp extension for including current epoch time as a payload in intruder requests.
+Useful for brute forcing certain login pages.